cedar-policy/cedar-docs/docs/collections/_schema/human-readable-schema.md

 2. Type references are resolved in a priority order.
 3. To disambiguate extension and primitive types from others, the namespace `__cedar` is reserved.
 For example, `__cedar::Long` uniquely refers to Cedar primitive type `Long`.

-The priority order is
+### Type category resolution priority

+Within each namespace, type names are resolved according to this priority order:

 ```text
 common type > entity type > primitive/extension type
 ```

 A type name is resolved by checking if it is declared as a common type, then entity type, and finally a primitive or extension type.

+### Reserved `__cedar` namespace

+To disambiguate extension and primitive types from user-defined types, the namespace `__cedar` is reserved.
+For example, `__cedar::Long` uniquely refers to Cedar primitive type `Long`, even if a user defines a common type or entity type named `Long`.

+### Examples

-The following example demonstrates this rule.
+The following example demonstrates these resolution rules:

 ```cedarschema
 namespace Demo {